irod973/python-project-template/README.md

 You have the freedom to structure your `src/` and `tests/` directories according to your preferences.
 Alternatively, you can draw inspiration from the structure used in the [MLOps Python Package](https://github.com/fmind/mlops-python-package) project for a ready-made implementation.

+## Applications

+This template includes a few optional application skeletons.
+See the nested README for details.

 ## Key Features

-(This section was copied into the created project's README so tool info is available to users.)
+This section was copied into the created project's README so tool info is available.

 * **Streamlined Project Structure:** A well-defined directory layout for source code, tests, documentation, tasks, and Docker configurations.
 Uv Integration: Effortless dependency management and packaging with [uv](https://docs.astral.sh/uv/).